Dec1mo/Vietnamese-Chatbot-From-Scratch/README.md

 ---

-<p align="center"> 🤖 A Messenger chatbot built without any frameworks which is able to chat, provide information, help users order drinks and pay.
+<p align="center"> 🤖 A Messenger chatbot built without any frameworks which are able to chat, provide information, help users order drinks and pay.
     <br>
 </p>

+> :warning: **Because of some large data files, I didn't push the data and saved files.
+If you want to reproduce this work, you can check the full version of the repository [here](https://drive.google.com/drive/u/1/folders/12VUXNyqIltrupMUbHm2gBaWFfctuUnyN).**

 ## 📝 Table of Contents
 + [About](#about)